Province of Valladolid: Heritage

-The province has a total of 188 monuments considered as objects of Cultural Interest.
-A large part of them are castles, churches and historical sites, although there are also archaeological sites or files.
-In the case of the churches and monasteries are wide variety of architectural styles, including the preromanesque, romanesque, gothic, renaissance and baroque.
+The province has a total of 188 monuments considered Properties of Cultural Interest.
+Many are castles, churches, and historical sites, although there are also archaeological sites and archives.
+In the case of churches and monasteries, there is a wide variety of architectural styles, including Pre-Romanesque, Romanesque, Gothic, Renaissance and Baroque.

-Church of San Cipriano of San Cebrián de Mazote, of preromanesque style.
+Church of San Cipriano of San Cebrián de Mazote, of Pre-Romanesque style.

-Church of Our Lady of the Announced of Urueña, example of romanesque architecture.
+Church of Our Lady of the Announced of Urueña, example of Romanesque.

-San Pablo Church (Valladolid), example of gothic style.
+San Pablo Church (Valladolid), example of Gothic style.

-Cathedral of Valladolid, example of renaissance Herrerian style.
+Cathedral of Valladolid, example of Renaissance Herrerian style.

-Church of Our Lady of the Assumption of Rueda, one of the best examples of baroque architecture.
+Church of Our Lady of the Assumption of Rueda, one of the best examples of Baroque.

 Castles of Valladolid

-The province of Valladolid is one of the European regions with more castles and that they are being improved for the use and enjoyment of all people.
-The importance of the castles in this territory was such that it have an own type of model called escuela de Valladolid ("School of Valladolid").
-These are the preserved castles in the province of Valladolid:
+The province of Valladolid is one of the European regions with the most castles, and is improving them for public use.
+The importance of these castles has led to the "School of Valladolid" (escuela de Valladolid) model of castle construction.
+The following castles are preserved in the province: